 IMportant Information regarding the Walserbus

-- Keep a distance of minimum 2 meters where possible and follow the general hygiene rules.
+- Keep your distance where possible and observe the general rules of hygiene.

 - All buses are cleaned and disinfected daily.

 - All buses were equipped with highly efficient virus filter systems from EvoBus.
 In addition, a powerful air conditioning system ensures a constant exchange of air with a short circulation time of 3-4 minutes.